flutrakrasniqi/Data-Analysis/README.md

                  palette = our_palette)
 ```

-To add the overlaid points that show the distribution of kill ratings for each category of bug, we use another method from seaborn called stripplot().
+To add the overlaid points that show the distribution of kill ratings for each category of bug, we use another method from seaborn called `stripplot()`.
 Except the common parameters, here we also specify:

-> itter=True: to add some random noise (“jitter”) to the discrete values to make the distribution of those values clearer; <br /> dodge = True: to separate the strips for different hue levels along the categorical axis; and <br /> linewidth = 1: to add gray lines that frame the points, since were using the same palette as for the boxes.
+> `itter=True`: to add some random noise (“jitter”) to the discrete values to make the distribution of those values clearer; <br /> `dodge = True`: to separate the strips for different hue levels along the categorical axis; and <br /> `linewidth = 1`: to add gray lines that frame the points, since were using the same palette as for the boxes.
 ```python
 bp = sns.stripplot(x=predictor1, y=outcome, hue=predictor2, data=df,
                    jitter=True, dodge=True, linewidth=1, palette = our_palette)